malsch/occupationCoding/README.md

 If you know the algorithm you want to use, look at the examples of the ``predict``-function for this algorithm (e.g., ``?predictXgboost``).

 Additional algorithms not mentioned in the paper are described in my dissertation at https://madoc.bib.uni-mannheim.de/50617/ The example code in ``?selectMaxProbMethod`` is a good start to see these algorithms at work.
-This function implements the ``Maximum Probability Algorithm`` (algorithm 10 in the dissertation).
+This function implements the ``Maximum Probability Algorithm`` (algorithm 10 in the dissertation and just a different implementation of Similarity-based Reasoning as shown above).

 ## References